meetoseh/backend/docs/db/stats/daily_reminder_registration_stats.md

     all records in `user_daily_reminders` and added them back post-reconciliation
   - `update_notification_time`: the user set their notification time to a non-zero day mask from a previously zero day mask
+  - `merge_consistency`: after merging accounts we recheck their settings to ensure they are internally consistent
 - `unsubscribed (integer not null)`: how many daily reminder notifications were removed by deleting a row in `user_daily_reminders`
 - `unsubscribed_breakdown (text not null)`: goes to a json object where the